RockefellerArchiveCenter/bits_and_bytes/_posts/2015-01-30-from-at-to-as-part-3-training-and-customization.md

 **Training – 55 hours in 6 months**

 The final step in our ArchivesSpace preparation was creating customized training sessions for each functional group in the archive.
 Being a relatively small institution, we had the luxury to have hands-on training with all archivists that would be using the system.
-In order to better tailor the training to each archivist&#8217;s specific work and needs, we broke the training up into four discrete functional groups: accessioning, collections and donor management, processing, and reference.
+In order to better tailor the training to each archivist's specific work and needs, we broke the training up into four discrete functional groups: accessioning, collections and donor management, processing, and reference.
 We conducted a separate two-hour training session for each of these groups, with different content and exercises.
 Each member had their own laptop and user account and the desks faced a projector that I used to walk the group members through the system.
 We found it invaluable that each trainee could follow along on their own laptops; it helped them focus on the system and encouraged them to ask questions as they worked.

 Each two-hour session started with a quick rundown of the system, explaining the new terminology, orienting trainees to the layout, and then showing the differences between the public and staff portions of the site.
 Following this introduction to navigation, we dove into searching and browsing for materials, both through the search all records functionality and the browsing and faceting functionality.
 To complement this section, we gave each group five records to find: one accession, one resource record, one personal name, one subject, and one location.